Quannguyen01/electron-react/README.md

   <script src="./dist/index_bundle.js"></script>
 </body>
   ```
   Now if you run `npm run start` it will give you the same result, but now JSX is not trans-piled at runtime anymore.
 But we are not done yet.
-It will be much nicer if Electron can automatically refresh whenever we update our component.
+It will be much nicer if Electron can automatically refresh whenever we update our components.